hs-esslingen-it-security/hses-GeNESIS/README.md

 - With the `-img` argument, GeNESIS adds a visual representation of the generated network topology as .png and .jpg.
 - With the `-zpl` argument, GeNESIS adds a file containing the generated topology and security configurations in a [zimpl](https://zimpl.zib.de)-parsable format.
 - With the `-omnet` argument, GeNESIS adds a folder containing all nescessary files to simulate the generated network traffic in [OMNeT++.](https://omnetpp.org)
+  - The `-rp` argument modifies the used resilience protocol in these files.
 - With the `-ns3` argument, GeNESIS adds a file to simulate the generated network traffic in [ns-3.](https://www.nsnam.org)
 - With the `-yang` argument, GeNESIS adds a ietf format conform yang.json file describing the generated network topology.
 - With the `-ipt` argument, GeNESIS adds a [iptables](https://www.netfilter.org/projects/iptables/index.html)-save format conform file for each generated firewall.